Isetta-Team/Isetta-Website-Raw/docs/glossary.md

 **Disassembly**- the assembly language, translated from machine code, of a program; it is the compiler's version of the program. [↩](/interviews/JeffPreshing-interview/#fnref:8)

 **Disk I/O**- read or write operations involving a physical disk.
 In general, to load an asset from the disk, the system will need to read it from the hard disk, write it into the memory (and possibly cache), which takes a lot of time. [↩](/interviews/RaymondGraham-interview/#fnref:8383)

+**Distributed system**- a system where the tasks are split between multiple coordinated, communicating networked computers whose actions aim to complete a common goal. [↩](/interviews/JeetShroff-FlorianStrauss-interview/#fnref:5)

 **Double buffer**- the use of two buffers to hold data.
 By switching the buffers, the reader can see the complete version of data instead of a partially written one. [↩](/interviews/RaymondGraham-interview/#fnref:9955)